raghuldeva/DataScience_career_visualization_dashboard/README.md

 ## Insights

-•	Data Administrator and Research Analyst are 100% Full Time job because they require more time to work with data
+•	Data Administrator and Research Analyst are 100% Full Time job because they require more time to work with data <br />
-• 51% of Jobs is from Bangalore since it is the electronic city and it has lot of job requirements
+• 51% of Jobs is from Bangalore since it is the electronic city and it has lot of job requirements <br />
-• Among 199 companies in Bangalore 92 companies has positive review and 107 companies has negative reviews
+• Among 199 companies in Bangalore 92 companies has positive review and 107 companies has negative reviews <br />
-• Analyst has 4% contract jobs since most of them prefer freelancing or consulting jobs
+• Analyst has 4% contract jobs since most of them prefer freelancing or consulting jobs <br />
-• Companies hiring feshers mostly looking for Analysis skills, PowerBI/Tableau, Flask, Machine Learning, Python
+• Companies hiring feshers mostly looking for Analysis skills, PowerBI/Tableau, Flask, Machine Learning, Python <br />